Truthout: Truthout Center for Grassroots Journalism

-In 2023 Truthout launched the Truthout Center for Grassroots Journalism, a program that offers assistance to small and emerging progressive news organizations in order to "help grow the critical media ecosystem necessary to build grassroots power."
+In 2023, Truthout launched the Truthout Center for Grassroots Journalism, a program that aims to offer assistance to small and emerging progressive news organizations to "help grow the critical media ecosystem necessary to build grassroots power."
 Truthout provides these organizations with guidance on growth and sustainability, consults on editorial and business strategy, and provides access to resources such as development databases.
 Maya Schenwar, Truthout's editor-at-large and former editor-in-chief, serves as the center's director.

-Explaining why Truthout founded the center, Schenwar explains, "[W]e want to exist as a publication, but we can't do it alone.
+Explaining why Truthout founded the center, Schenwar explains, "We want to exist as a publication, but we can't do it alone.
 We don't want to be anyone's sole news source.
 We want to have this vibrant ecosystem of different publications that are helping enrich people's understanding of the world, and propel them toward action on all these different fronts."

 Through the center, Truthout also collaborates on editorial projects with other progressive news organizations, including Zealous, Teen Vogue, Inquest, and Deceleration.
-A 2023 series created in collaboration between Truthout, Zealous, and Teen Vogue about alternatives to incarceration won a 2024 Anthem Award.
+A 2023 series, created in collaboration with Truthout, Zealous, and Teen Vogue, about alternatives to incarceration won a 2024 Anthem Award.

 Media Against Apartheid and Displacement

 In March 2024, through its Center for Grassroots Journalism, Truthout co-founded Media Against Apartheid and Displacement (MAAD), a website that serves as a hub for articles published by progressive media organizations about the Israel-Gaza war and about Palestinian resistance to the Israeli occupation.
-Reporting and analysis is from an anti-Zionist perspective.
+Reporting and analysis are from an anti-Zionist perspective.

 The project includes articles published by Prism, Truthout, In These Times, Mondoweiss, Institute for Palestine Studies, Haymarket Books, The Real News Network, The Forge, Waging Nonviolence, The Dig, The Kansas City Defender, Briarpatch, Baltimore Beat, Hammer & Hope, Scalawag, Convergence Magazine, and Analyst News.

 Keeley Schenwar Memorial Essay Prize

 The Truthout Center for Grassroots Journalism coordinates the Keeley Schenwar Memorial Essay Prize for personal essays by incarcerated and formerly incarcerated authors.
 The prize is named after Truthout's editor-at-large and former editor-in-chief Maya Schenwar's sister, who was incarcerated on and off over the course of 14 years before she died of an overdose in 2020.
 Keeley Schenwar wrote for Truthout about her incarceration, including giving birth while in prison.

-Each year, two winners are awarded prizes of $3,000 each, and the essays are published on Truthout's website.
+Each year, two winners are awarded $3,000 in prizes, and the essays are published on Truthout's website.
 The prize was first awarded in 2021.

 Awards

 Martha Gellhorn Prize for Journalism

 In 2012, Truthout journalist Gareth Porter was awarded the Martha Gellhorn Prize for Journalism for his work uncovering the Obama administration's military strategy in Afghanistan.
 "In a series of extraordinary articles, Gareth Porter has torn away the facades of the Obama administration and disclosed a military strategy that amounts to a war against civilians."
-Amongst Porter's award-winning stories were 'How McChrystal and Petraeus built an Indiscriminate "Killing Machine,"' and 'The Lies That Sold Obama's Escalation in Afghanistan.'
+Amongst Porter's award-winning stories were 'How McChrystal and Petraeus built an Indiscriminate "Killing Machine,' and 'The Lies That Sold Obama's Escalation in Afghanistan'.